Dean Moxley to be honored at retirement reception Thursday

 For information about the fund, contact Jennifer Rettele-Thomas, senior director of development at the Kansas State University Foundation, at 785-532-7592 or at email@example.com.

 By Human Ecology communications

-This entry was posted on Tuesday, May 7th, 2013 and is filed under Apparel, Textiles & Interior Design, Center on Aging, College News, Family Studies & Human Services, Great Plains IDEA, Hospitality Management & Dietetics, Human Nutrition, Kinesiology.
+This article was posted on Tuesday, May 7, 2013 and is filed under Apparel, Textiles & Interior Design, Center on Aging, College News, Family Studies & Human Services, Great Plains IDEA, Hospitality Management & Dietetics, Human Nutrition, Kinesiology.